ericzon/typescript-starter/README.md

 ## Description

-My main objective on this repo is to have a clean base to start to code in Typescript.
+My main objective on this repo is to have a clean base to start to code **backend** in Typescript.

 Main features: